opentraffic/reporter/README.md

 cat YOUR_FLAT_FILE | py/cat_to_kafka.py --topic raw --bootstrap localhost:9092 --key-with 'lambda line: json.loads(line)["id"]' -
 ```

 Notice the number `4` appearing multiple times in the above `docker run` command.
 This configures the number of partitions in each topic (its essentially akin to parallelism).
 You can increase or decrease this however you like for your particular system.
-The first topic `raw:4:1`, because it has 4 paritions must be keyed by uuid, as noted below.
+The first topic `raw:4:1`, because it has 4 partitions must be keyed by uuid, as noted below.
 If you are not keying your input in this way please set it to `raw:1:1`.

-### Kafka
+### Kafka stream configuration

-We use kafka streams as the input mechanism to the reporter.
+We use Kafka streams as the input mechanism to the reporter.
 You'll notice above that we rely on 3 topics being present.
 Its important that, if you are running your own Kafka infrastructure, that either the first topic is keyed by the uuid/vehicle id or that you only run a single partition in this topic.
 The reason for that is to prevent messages from arriving at the second topic in an out of order fashion.

-You'll also notice that there are tons of options to the kafka stream program so we'll list them here for clarity:
+You'll also notice that there are tons of options to the Kafka stream program so we'll list them here for clarity:

 ```
 usage: kafka-reporter